OpenUSOS/OpenUSOS/README.md

 - add registration for classes
 - start work on an IOS release

+## Screenshots
-## Some screenshots for you to admire the amazingness of our app
+Some screenshots for you to admire the amazingness of our app

 <img src="fastlane/metadata/android/en-US/images/screenshot_schedule.png"
 alt="You can view your class schedule"